 Things to Remember When Using Free Stock Images

 Before going into details, there are some important things I have to tell you.
-Knowing them, you can avoid risks of violating image copyrights.
+By knowing them, you can avoid the risks of violating image copyrights.

 What are Stock Images?

 To begin with, you may see or hear the word “stock images” several times.
 But what exactly do stock images mean?

 Here is the best answer: a stock image is an existing photo, vector, or illustration that can be licensed for specific uses.

 Today stock images are widely available on the Internet, and using them is a good way to save tons of money.
 In some cases, you have no need of hiring a photographer or graphic designer thanks to stock images.

 There are three types of stock image licenses as described below: